 2. Neues Museum

-During World War II, Neues Museum suffered severe damage and therefore was abandoned.
-Only in 2003 the British architect David Chipperfield began restoration works, and in 2009, the museum opened its doors again to the public.
+During World War II, the Neues Museum suffered severe damage and was abandoned.
+Only in 2003 did the British architect David Chipperfield begin restoration works, and in 2009, the museum opened its doors again to the public.

-The museum collection features beautiful pieces of Egyptian art (don’t miss the bust of Nefertiti), many prehistoric objects, including a Neanderthal skull, and a selection of classical antiquities.
+The museum collection features beautiful Egyptian art pieces (don’t miss the bust of Nefertiti), many prehistoric objects, including a Neanderthal skull, and a selection of classical antiquities.

 Address: Bodestraße 10178, Mitte